G. Sudhakaran

-G. Sudhakaran (born 1 November 1950) is an Indian politician.
-He is former Minister for Public Works in the Pinarayi Vijayan ministry of the Kerala Legislative Assembly.
-He belongs to the Communist Party of India (Marxist) and represented the Ambalappuzha constituency from 2006 till 2021.
+G. Sudhakaran (born 1 November 1946) is an Indian politician and author.
+He is a former minister of Government of Kerala and member of the Communist Party of India (Marxist).
+Sudhakaran is an independent politician since 2026 and represents the Ambalappuzha constituency since 2026 and previously from 2006 to 2021.

 Career

 Politician

-He is Member, CPI(M), Alappuzha District Committee and State Committee.
+He was Member, CPI(M), Alappuzha District Committee and State Committee.
 He was elected to Kerala Legislative Assembly in 1996 and 2006.